For negotiators & skeptics: every number derived, both walk-aways priced ▾

 | Maintenance restructured to a capped match | (~$140M avoided) | avoided cost, not a transfer — flagged, not summed |

 Why the ownership signs this — the check that matters.
-Run the package against his walk-away: his true after-tax cost is roughly $300–330M PV Est (the new cash and the participation are the only items that move his real ledger — the fees are fan-paid, the settlement discharges money he already owes, the penalty costs a staying owner nothing).
-Against a walk-away that costs him ~$640M (central), he signs this deal and keeps $250M+ of surplus — plus his three structural needs: public capital above $450M into the building, multi-year development exclusivity, and recourse that springs on bad behavior rather than a standing personal guarantee.
-Every cash ask is anchored to his own Raleigh signature or a verified peer deal, so “unprecedented” is not an available answer.
-He prefers this deal to walking away — decisively.
+Run the package against his walk-away: his true after-tax cost is roughly $400–430M PV Est (the new cash, revenue participation, and tax-equivalent PILOT are the main items that move his real ledger — the fees are fan-paid, the settlement discharges money he already owes, the penalty costs a staying owner nothing).
+Against a walk-away that costs him ~$640M (central), he signs this deal and keeps $200M+ of surplus — plus his three structural needs: public capital above $450M into the building, multi-year development exclusivity, and recourse that springs on bad behavior rather than a standing personal guarantee.
+Every cash ask is anchored to local tax math, his own Raleigh signature, or a verified peer deal, so “unprecedented” is not an available answer.
+On the modeling, he prefers this deal to walking away — clearly.
 He just prefers the City's current proposal more, which is the entire reason to negotiate.
+And one calibration, honestly held: these are model conclusions, not prophecies.
+A refusal at the table can come from lender covenants, league rules, or bond counsel rather than bad faith — which changes the move, not the math: a priced, precedented ask means every refusal arrives owing a stated reason.
+Make them state it, on the record.

 Step 5 · Conditions precedent — what must be true at closing

 - The County signs first.
-SB 1501 §5(5) gates all state money on both the City's and County's binding commitments — the County is a second veto, and the likeliest failure point.
+SB 1501 §5(5) gates all state money on both the City's and County's binding commitments — the County is a second statutory veto.
 Its commitment (capped at $88M + ~$1.5M/yr maintenance) should be locked before the City's ratification vote, under a joint negotiating protocol with same-day disclosure of any side offers.

 - The parking re-sourcing is proven, not assumed: a published coverage analysis showing the pledged stream supports the City's $120M at a healthy margin, plus bond counsel's opinion that the structure doesn't violate any voter-approval measure.